1 – (1:1-8)

 Php 1:6-8 Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ: Even as it is meet for me to think this of you all, because I have you in my heart; inasmuch as both in my bonds, and in the defence and confirmation of the gospel, ye all are partakers of my grace.
 For God is my record, how greatly I long after you all in the bowels of Jesus Christ.

 This is profound.
-When he said, “my joy is full when I pray for you”, I said it is not just a thing he was saying.
+When he said, “my joy is full when I pray for you”, this was not just nice speaking.
 He lived as a person in the Spirit.
 He was an apostle and a representative of Jesus Christ who walked in the Spirit and Christ was magnified in him so that his feelings for them were generated from the humanity of Jesus Christ through the supply of the Spirit.
 When he says, “my joy, my fellowship”, he means it.
 He says, “God is my witness!”.
 This is “Swearing before God” that he “longs after you all in the inward parts of Jesus Christ.”
 In other words, “My affections for you are from Christ Himself.
 They are His feelings.”

-So when he says that it is fitting for him to be confident that God who began a good work in them will perform it until the day of Christ, he knows that because his heart has been turned by the Lord so that when he thinks of them and prays for them, he is full of the Lord’s joy and full of the taste of the fellowship they have in the Gospel.
+So when he says that it is fitting for him to be confident that God is working in them, he knows that because his heart has been turned by the Lord so that when he thinks of them and prays for them, he is full of the Lord’s joy and full of the taste of the fellowship they have in the Gospel.
 He knows they are in the reality of that fellowship.
 He says he has them in his heart, not because of personal preference, but because even in his afflictions and in his bonds and in the defense and confirmation of the Gospel, they are fellow partakers with him of grace.

-He says, “you are fellow partakers of my grace”.
+Paul says, “in my bonds and afflictions, you are fellow partakers of my grace”.
 This is something special, because he had a grace operating in him.
 Grace is not just something God does or gives.
 Grace is a measure of Christ Himself that is given through the supply of the Spirit.
-He gives gifts for the perfecting of the saints unto the building up of the body of Christ and there is a working of the measure in each one part.
+He gives gifts for the perfecting of the saints unto the building up of the body of Christ and there is a working of the measure in each one part (Eph 4:11-12).
 There was a working of the measure of the grace of Christ in Paul’s life that was his ministry.
 Paul said, “I work more than they all yet not I but the grace of Christ with me (or in me)” (1 Cor 15:10).
-He is saying, you guys are partakers with me of that grace through this fellowship that grace, that operation, is operating in you too.
+He is saying, “you guys are partakers with me of that grace through this fellowship that grace, that operation, is operating in you too”.
 Again, genuine ministry should reproduce itself because it attaches you together in a fellowship.

 In 2 Corinthians, Paul said that God has anointed us, and sealed us, and attached us together with you in Christ (2 Cor 1:21).
 Paul and the apostles did not view ministry as something they did from “on high” through a bureaucracy passing down things down to the people.
 Paul looked it as, “we’re joints of the rich supply to be attached to you, and this is to bring out the operation of the measure in each one part so that you guys begin to function.
 We are here to perfect you and bring you into this realm of fellowship” (Eph 4:16).
 John said, “we write these things to you that you may have fellowship with us, and our fellowship is with the Father and with His Son Jesus Christ” (1 John 1:3).
 Their fellowship drove them to think of the saints and to pray for them and to teach and equip them until they brought them into the realm of the fellowship.
 Then they all became fellow partakers of the same grace.
 I believe that these saints were attached to Paul and had a “Pauline” kind of flavor about their ministry because they had received so much from him.
 They were a reproduction of what God was doing in him so that even though he was in prison his ministry was still operating in the church through all the members that have been perfected by his teaching.